 \section{Introduction}

 RL methods, particularly GRPO~\citep{shao2024deepseekmath}, play a pivotal role in advancing long CoT reasoning~\citep{wei2022chain}.
 By avoiding the instability and overhead of training a separate value model, GRPO leverages group-based reward aggregation to deliver stable and efficient learning signals.
 Such RL approaches~\citep{ahmadian2024back, shao2024deepseekmath, hu2025reinforce++, yu2025dapo} have become a key driver of progress in reasoning ability, enabling models to explore solution paths on verifiable problems.
-Building on these advances, recent reasoning models such as DeepSeek-R1~\citep{guo2025deepseek}, OpenAI-o1~\citep{jaech2024openai}, and Kimi-1.5~\citep{team2025kimi} have achieved remarkable performance on complex tasks like mathematical problem solving ~\citep{shao2024deepseekmath}and programming~\citep{jiang2024survey}.
+Building on these advances, recent reasoning models such as DeepSeek-R1~\citep{guo2025deepseek} and OpenAI-o1~\citep{jaech2024openai} have achieved remarkable performance on complex tasks like mathematical reasoning and code generation~\citep{jiang2024survey}.

-A critical challenge for GRPO, despite its strong empirical performance, is its tendency to generate sample groups consisting entirely of incorrect answers on tasks whose difficulty exceeds the policy model’s evolving capacity~\citep{zhao2025echo, yue2025does}.
-In such cases, the learning process suffers from reward sparsity, where the feedback becomes uniform and uninformative~\citep{yu2025dapo}, ultimately reducing training efficiency and wasting valuable data.
+A critical challenge for GRPO, despite its strong empirical performance, is its tendency to generate sample groups consisting entirely of incorrect answers on tasks whose difficulty exceeds policy-model capacity, resulting in reward sparsity~\citep{zhao2025echo, yue2025does}.
+This sparsity renders gradients uninformative and leaves the policy model without effective learning signal, reducing training efficiency and wasting valuable data.

 \textbf{Leveraging external, off-policy data is a key method for addressing this issue.} This method has been implemented in prior work through two main lines of remedies.
-(I) \textbf{Mixed-policy}~\citep{yan2025learning,zhang2025policy,fu2025srft}: Mixed-policy involves interleaving RL with SFT in a hybrid scheme to stabilize training by leveraging off-policy data.
-(II) \textbf{Using hints}~\citep{li2025questa, liu2025ghpo, zhang2025bread}: To mitigate reward sparsity and ensure continuous training updates, another common approach is to leverage prompts derived from the ground truth during the rollout phase, guiding the model's exploration along correct trajectories.
+(I) \textbf{Mixed-policy}~\citep{yan2025learning,zhang2025policy,fu2025srft}: Mixed-policy interleaves RL with externally provided high-quality reference trajectories to stabilize training.
+(II) \textbf{Using hints}~\citep{li2025questa, liu2025ghpo, zhang2025bread}: To mitigate reward sparsity and ensure continuous training updates, another common approach is to expose the model to partial solution content during rollout, guiding exploration along correct trajectories.

-Despite their potential benefits, both of these approaches introduce a significant drawback rooted in a \textbf{substantial distributional mismatch}.
-In mixed-policy training, this mismatch arises between the off-policy SFT data and the on-policy updates, which lead to conflicting gradients and training instability~\citep{yan2025learning}.
-Similarly, answer-level hints create a severe mismatch between the distribution of the ground truth and the distribution of the current policy.
-This results in a deceptive learning signal that, while inflating training rewards, ultimately misguides policy updates toward non-generalizable or spurious solution paths (See Figure~\ref{fig:rewards_accuracy}).